Nkayi, Zimbabwe: Politics

-It has two constituencies and has produced some of Zimbabwes liberation war heroes like Roy Reagen Yembeyembe Ndlovu of Mdengelele area.
+It has two constituencies and has produced some of Zimbabwe's liberation war heroes like Roy Reagen Yembeyembe Ndlovu of Mdengelele area.
 The place has a poor road network where Ntubeni bus services dominate the route.
-It has been divided into two constituencies south and north the North being occupied by Zanu-PF sithembiso nyoni and the South by the Zanu-PF led by Stars Mathe.
+It has been divided into two constituencies, south and north: the North being occupied by Zanu-PF sithembiso nyoni and the South by the Zanu-PF led by Stars Mathe.
 The former MP of the area was Abednico Bhebhe.

 It is underdeveloped with poor water and school facilities.
 There are several chiefs in the area including the Sikobokobo.
 Shangani River, which is one of the biggest rivers in Zimbabwe, covers the area.
-Nkayi District is also rich with history of the Ndebele Kingdom as this where the last Kingof of the Ndebeles King Lobhengula perished in the hands of the British in collaboration with Shona men of 1893.
+Nkayi District is also rich with history of the Ndebele Kingdom as this where the last King of the Ndebeles King Lobhengula perished in the hands of the British in collaboration with Shona men of 1893.

 People from Mdengelele and Malinga use it for their livestock to drink and take water for consumption.

 Education

 It has three major secondary schools Nkayi High School, Hadane High School and a boarding school Hlangabeza High School, which is near the district offices.
 Along its border with Gokwe, Nkayi has two schools: Tsheli Primary School and Tsheli High School.

 There are two main primary schools near the local business centre; Dimpamiwa Primary School some 3 km along the Nkayi-Kwekwe highway and Nkayi Primary School which is also some 3 km along the Nkayi-Gwelutshena dust road.
-St Mbaga Tuzinde Primary School,a new school is still under construction in the growth point.
+St Mbaga Tuzinde Primary School, a new school is still under construction in the growth point.
 Zenka Mission Primary School is a feeder school to Mpumelelelo High School, it is run by the Free Presbyterian Church of Scotland.
-In 2004 the school won the Secretary's Bell, a high achievement in the country.
+In 2004, the school won the Secretary's Bell, a high achievement in the country.